dlasecki/QAOA-MicrosoftQuantumLibraries/README.md

 How to run it?
 1) Import this project to Microsoft Visual Studio or similar.
-2) Use Driver.cs to prepare your ProblemInstance and run the project.
+2) Use Driver.cs to prepare your ProblemInstance and run the project (some examples also provided).

+Current limitations:

+- an optimization problem shall be encoded into a Hamiltonian consisting of Z operators,
+- support for up to 2-local Hamiltonians,
+- input consists of arrays of coefficients for 1-local and 2-local terms,
+- a gradient-free Cobyla optimizer is used for finding good QAOA input parameters.

 The high-level diagram of the implementation: